crusher-dev/documentation/docs/reference/api/java-embedded.md

 #### Configure Cairo engine

-CairoEngine is a resource manager for the embedded QuestDB.
+CairoEngine is a resource manager for the embedded Crusher.
 Its main function is to facilitate concurrent access to pools of `TableReader` and `TableWriter` instances.